What is the purpose of the Deer Management Plan?

 How does the NPS make sure the public is safe?
 Who is conducting the action?

-Yes, the meat will be donated to local food banks and other organizations, consistent with NPS public health guidelines.
-Over 7,000 lbs. of deer meat was donated to the Maryland Foodbank in the winter of 2017.
+Yes, venison will be donated to local food banks and other organizations, consistent with NPS public health guidelines.
+In 2018, four national parks in Maryland and the District of Columbia donated more than 14,000 pounds of venison to local nonprofits that serve those in need.

 Why don’t you allow hunting at the battlefield to control the deer population?